mqbssppe/Bayesian_cure_rate_model/README.md

 ## See dev version

-The [https://github.com/mqbssppe/Bayesian_cure_rate_model/tree/main/dev](developer version) of the package is now available.
+The [developer version](https://github.com/mqbssppe/Bayesian_cure_rate_model/tree/main/dev) of the package is now available.
 Main features
-* allow general number of covariates (with/out constant terms)
+* allow general number of covariates (with/out constant term)
 * dedicated functions for plotting and summarizing the output.

 ## Session info